eat-sleep-code/tiny-tv/README.md

     - Trim the ends from two black jumper wires, leaving the __female__ end intact.

-    - Solder the two black female-ended cables to the red male-ended -- forming a Y cable with two female plugs on one end and a male plug on the other end.
+    - Solder the two black female-ended cables to the black male-ended -- forming a Y cable with two female plugs on one end and a male plug on the other end.

     - Slide a length of heat shrink tubing over the solder joint and shrink it using either a torch on low heat or a heat gun.